RoadrunnerWMC/ndspy/docs/source/api/soundSequence.rst

 .. seealso::
-    If you aren't familiar with how *SDAT* files are structured, consider reading :doc:`the appendix explaining this <sdatStructure>`.
+    If you aren't familiar with how *SDAT* files are structured, consider reading :doc:`the appendix explaining this <../appendices/sdat-structure>`.

-.. toctree to cause sequenceEvents to be a subpage
+.. toctree to cause soundSequence-events to be a subpage

 .. toctree::
     :maxdepth: 2
     :caption: Subpages

-    sequenceEvents
+    soundSequence-events

 .. _parsed-vs-unparsed-sseqs: